 Kim's specialty is working with families owning pets who plan to bring a baby into the household.
-She was the Trainer for the SPCA Serving Erie County's Baby Ready Pets Program for 7 years, the SPCA Serving Erie County's Teaching Love and Compassion Program (TLC) to inner city at-risk youth program for 5 years, the SPCA Serving Erie County's Paws for Love Therapy Dog Program Evaluator for several years is a current Licensed Educator for the Dogs & Storks Program and the Dog and Toddlers Program, which are programs from Family Paws which are for households with dogs who are expecting to families with children up to 3 years.
+She was the Trainer for Erie County's SPCA Baby Ready Pets Program for 7 years, the Erie County's SPCA Teaching Love and Compassion Program (TLC) to inner city at-risk youth program for 5 years, the Erie County's SPCA Paws for Love Therapy Dog Program Evaluator for several years is a current Licensed Educator for the Dogs & Storks Program and the Dog and Toddlers Program, which are programs from Family Paws which are for households with dogs who are expecting to families with children up to 3 years.

-Kim has had the privilege to learn from many great instructors both locally and internationally and continues to attend seminars and workshops to continue learning.
+Kim has had the privilege to learn from many great instructors both locally and internationally, and attends seminars and workshops to continue learning.
 Kim credits most of her education to her own dogs - Blaze, Nigel, Greta, Coop and the many cats and sugar gliders she has shared her home with.
-Kim believes that every animal (and human), come into your life to teach you something... even if you don't think you want to know more about that topic!
+Kim believes that every animal (and human), comes into your life to teach you something, even if you don't think you want to know more about that topic!
 Kim offers group classes, private lessons, behavior consults and training, pet first aid programs, dog bite preventions, education programs and many packages including online and Skype meetings.